Dog and Cat Cremation: What’s the Difference — If Any?

 The difference lies in the story that brought you here.

-The Heart Answer
+The Heart-felt Answer

 Ask anyone who’s said goodbye to both a dog and a cat, and they’ll tell you: the rituals, the memories, the ache — it feels different every time.